With summer winding down in Huntingburg, now is a good time to get a head start on air conditioner maintenance.

 1. Turn Off the Power

-Switch off the electricity to your air conditioner at the breaker box.
+Stop the electricity to your air conditioner at the breaker box.

 2. Clean the Outside

-Empty waste from the unit.
+Remove debris from the system.
 This includes branches, bushes, weeds and grass.

 3. Fix Bent Fins